 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the project "Non-Visual Interfaces to Enable the Accessibility of Highly Automated Vehicles for People with Vision Impairments" (Project number: 536409562).
-In addition, the first author would like to thank Johannes Schöning for his valuable mental support during the writing process and Gertrud Vaas for being an esteemed contact person throughout this research.
+In addition, the first author would like to thank Johannes Schöning for his valuable mental support during the CHITogther in St. Gallen and Gertrud Vaas for being an esteemed contact person throughout this research.